dag/relvlast/docs/index.rst

   These scan parameters are recognized:

-  :param basestring submount:
+  :param str submount:
     The rules are wrapped in a :class:`~werkzeug.routing.Submount` rule factory created with this string, effectively prepending the string to each rule.
-  :param basestring subdomain:
+  :param str subdomain:
     Like `submount` but for the :class:`~werkzeug.routing.Subdomain`
     factory.
   :param rulefactory: